wjxtank2010/Georgetown_2016_Fall_QPR/README.rst

 Ranking
 =======

-After we got the candidate answers, ``validation score`` and ``answer extraction score``, we need to do a rank to see which document is better, namely we need to get a ``final score`` for each document.
+After getting the ``validation score`` and ``answer extraction score``, the system calculate a ``final score`` for each document to do ranking.
 What we define here is:

 ::
     ``final score`` = ``validation score`` * ``answer extraction score``

-Then we set up a threshhold to do a filter of the documents.
-This step is done in ``generate_formal_answer`` function in main.py.
-If there is no answer in the end, we will run the query again but with unrestricted mode this time.
+Then we set up a threshhold (currently 0.5)to do a filter of the documents.
+If there is no document with over 0.5 score, return the half of the candidates with higher scores.
+The threshold can be adjusted if needed.

+This ranking step is done in ``generate_formal_answer`` function in ``main.py``.